 Our other two industries – automotive and aerospace – had similar quarter-on-quarter trends with growth of +2.6% and +1.1% respectively; however, the comparisons with the 3rd quarter of 2022 are very different with the automotive industry growing by +25.9% as it continues its recovery from the supply chain problems but aerospace was “only” +6.4% above the level of a year ago.
 The pre-pandemic comparisons are also different with automotive industry output at 112.5% (this sector was already seeing falling activity before the pandemic struck) but aerospace only at 89.8%.

-You can download the ONS Statistical Bulletin from their web-site at https://www.ons.gov.uk/releasecalendar (11 June) or request it from MTA; we also have an analysis of the key industries which is available to members – please contact Geoff Noon ([email protected]) if you would like these charts.
+You can download the ONS Statistical Bulletin from their web-site at https://www.ons.gov.uk/releasecalendar (10 November) or request it from MTA; we also have an analysis of the key industries which is available to members – please contact Geoff Noon ([email protected]) if you would like these charts and datasets.

-You can get more details from the ONS Statistical Bulletin which can be downloaded from their web-site at https://www.ons.gov.uk/releasecalendar (11 June or you can request it from MTA.
+There are more details in the various ONS Statistical Bulletins which can be downloaded from their website at https://www.ons.gov.uk/releasecalendar (10 November) or on request from MTA.

-There are more details in the Eurostat euro-indicators publication which can be downloaded from their web-site at https://ec.europa.eu/eurostat/news/euro-indicators (08 June) or requested from MTA.
+There are more details in the ONS Statistical Bulletin and associated tables which can be downloaded from their website at https://www.ons.gov.uk/releasecalendar (10 November) or on request from MTA.